devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

    project](https://gitlab.com/gitlab-com/infrastructure/issues/new) and
    provide them with your SSH public key.
 Once this is done verify that you can ssh into `qa-tunnel.gitlab.info`.
-1. Create a Debian VM on google cloud and setup the GDK following [the preparation instructions for debian](../prepare.md) and [setup instructions](../set-up-gdk.md)
+1. Set up the GDK for your workstation following [the preparation instructions](../prepare.md) and [setup instructions](../set-up-gdk.md)

-1.
+NOTE: Running Auto DevOps flow [downloads/uploads gigabytes of data on each run](#massive-bandwidth-used-by-auto-devops).
+For this reason it is not a good idea to run on 4G and is recommended you run on a cloud VM in GCP so that everything stays in Google's network so it runs much faster.

 ## Setup